 There are many factors within your control when it comes to back pain and cold weather.
 Chiropractic care is one of the best ways to prevent back pain and even strengthen your immune system, so you don’t fall victim to illness.

 If you found this article helpful, please feel free to pass it along via social media or email.

 If you are experiencing pain, we encourage you to call our office for an appointment.
 You can also make an appointment online by clicking here.

 We are open late, offer same day appointments, and will gladly check with your insurance regarding coverage.
 If you have no insurance, please read this article for helpful advice.

-The chiropractors at Better Health Alaska believe that no one should have to live with pain.
+The chiropractors at Better Health Chiropractic in Alaska believe that no one should have to live with pain.
 We care about your health, so call us today for an appointment and enjoy this winter, instead of dreading it!

 Schedule an Appointment and Receive